wp-plugins/weekly-class-schedule/readme.txt

 Weekly Class Schedule generates a weekly schedule of classes using an ultra-simple interface.

 PLEASE NOTE that several things have changed in version 3.0.
 It is highly recommended to review the changelog before updating.

+HOW TO TRANSFER THE DATA FROM VERSION 2:
+Under the "Schedule" tab you will find the "Import/Update" page.
+Go there and click the button.
+This should transfer all the data from WCS 2.

 = Main Features =
 * Easily manage and update schedule entries (classes).